-Net General Fund Revenue Expenditure on services for 2013/14 totalled £12.466m, representing an underspending of £0.488m against the final approved estimate.
-The outturn position together with movements on Financing budgets i.e. Business Rates growth/Collection Fund outturn and additional RSG redistributed by central government, enabled a contribution of £1.254m to General Fund Balances to be made, compared to the revised estimate of £0.291m.
-Accordingly, the closing balance on the General Fund is £6.194m.
+Net General Fund Revenue Expenditure on services for 2014/15 totalled £12.905m, representing an underspending of £0.182m against the final approved estimate.
+The outturn position together with movements on Financing budgets i.e. Business Rates growth/Collection Fund outturn and additional RSG redistributed by central government, enabled a contribution of £0.381m to General Fund Balances to be made, compared to the revised estimate of a £0.176m contribution from balances.
+Accordingly, the closing balance on the General Fund is £6.575m.
 This level of balances remains above the minimum required in the Council's medium term financial plan, however a balance will always need to be maintained to finance expenditure pending receipt of local taxes and other income, and to meet unexpected expenditure requirements.
-In particular, almost £0.4m will be required to fund the Council's share of the Business Rates Collection Fund deficit, which under regulations does not impact on the General Fund until 2014/15.
+In particular, £0.8m will be required to fund the Council's share of the Business Rates Collection Fund deficit at 31 March 2015, which under regulations does not impact on the General Fund until 2015/16.
+In addition, £0.1m will be required to finance budgets carried forward to 2015/16.